Introduction to Datascience

 • CO2 worldwide emissions

-• Photo-voltaic installation 1 year of 5 min step measurements
+• One year of a photo-voltaic installation by 5 min step

 • Human genome gene structures